chef-boneyard/inspec-aws-old/TESTING_AGAINST_AWS.md

 ## Current Solution

 We create two AWS accounts, each dedicated to the task of integration testing inspec-aws.
-Both accounts will be manually configured (to cover the gap between what we want to examine, and what test fixtures Terraform can set up).
+Both accounts will be manually configured to cover the gap between what we want to examine, and what test fixtures Terraform can set up.
 Between the two of them, we want to have a positive and a negative compliance check for each test point.

 Put another way, we want a less secure account, against which we will run a profile expecting it to be less secure.
 If the profile passes, we have verified that inspec-aws is able to detect the "negative" case.
 We call this secondary account - in which we only run tests that we could not fixture or run in the main account - the "minimal" account.